lammaer/spring-boot-user-admin-rest-service/README.md

 To make sure test are picked up only by the failsafe plugin and not by the surefire plugin, tests renamed to *IT.java format.

-Docker image created in the webservice submodule, using  dockerfile-maven-plugin
+Docker image created in the webservice submodule, using  also the fabric8 docker-maven-plugin